 WordPress.com offers dozens of free templates, many of which set the bar for stylish design.
 In addition, Premium and Business plan users get access to additional high-end templates.
 However, most WordPress.com templates are tailored to blogs and there are relatively few options for eCommerce sites.

-At first glance, WordPress.com’s selection of templates is lackluster compared to other website builders.
+At first glance of this WordPress.com review, I found the selection of templates to be lackluster compared to other website builders.
 There are just over 100 templates available for free when a builder such as Wix offers a few times more.

 However, there’s something to be said about the quality of WordPress.com’s templates.
 The free templates are stylish and feature modern designs.
 You can even set the mood of your site by choosing from themes based on their aesthetic categorization (for example, ‘Bright’ or ‘Colorful’).